bzamecnik/midi2audio/README.md

 # midi2audio-fluidsynth-py

-Synthesize MIDI to audio or play it via FluidSynth - scripted in Python.
+Easily synthesize MIDI to audio or just play it.

+It provides a Python and command-line interface to the [FluidSynth](http://www.fluidsynth.org/) synthesizer to make it easy to use and suitable for scripting and batch processing.
+In contrast, most MIDI processing software is GUI-based.

 ## Why?

-First, fluidsynth has a CLI which is not so straightforward to use.
+First, FluidSynth has a CLI which is not so straightforward to use.
 The goal was to make it easy to use as possible by making some parameters implicit.

 ```
 fluidsynth -ni sound_font.sf2 input.mid -F output.wav -r 44100